CtripleU/CtripleU.github.io/_pages/about.md

   image: "/images/data.png"
 ---

 Hello!
-I am a dynamic professional with a rare blend of technical acumen and social consciousness.
-You will find me at the intersection of technology, research, and social impact.
-I am motivated by the simple yet powerful belief that technology, when wielded with purpose, has the potential to reshape our world for the better.
+I am a dynamic professional who is deeply interested in how things work, and how they can work better.
+My interests lie at the intersection of technology, research, and social impact.

 Throughout my career, I have excelled in diverse roles spanning Machine Learning, Research, Project Management, and DevOps.
 I have consistently demonstrated my ability to: